-Lutheran Immigration and Refugee Service (LIRS) is excited to announce our Fifth Annual Migrant & Refugee Leadership Academy will take place June 18-20, 2017 in Washington, D.C.
+Lutheran Immigration and Refugee Service is excited to announce our Fifth Annual Migrant & Refugee Leadership Academy will take place June 18-20, 2017 in Washington, D.C.

 The Academy is a great opportunity to celebrate World Refugee Day (on June 20th) by bringing together resettled refugee and migrant leaders from across the country for an intensive grassroots training conference.
 At the Academy participants come together to share experiences, network and hone the skills necessary to co-advocate on issues of importance to new Americans.
 The Academy will equip participants with storytelling skills and leadership enrichment training to effectively organize in their local communities and share their experiences.
-Our goal Academy is to lift up the voices of all migrants and refugees and empower them to become strong advocate for issues of importance to their communities
+Our goal for the Academy is to lift up the voices of all migrants and refugees and empower them to become strong advocates for issues of importance to their communities

 The 2017 Academy will bring together migrant and refugee leaders from strategically targeted cities.
 Academy participants will be selected for their demonstrated leadership experience and connection to larger migrant and refugee communities.
 One of the unique features of this year’s Academy is the greater involvement of previous Academy participants in planning and facilitating the event.
 Additionally, participants will work as conference cohorts based on the city in which they live, in order to magnify the impact of the training.
 Participants are expected to take the experience back to their cities and work together to mobilize other newcomers and engage in sustained advocacy for creating more welcoming communities.

 Please note that this is a highly competitive application process.
 Providing as much supporting information as possible to demonstrate why you deserve a spot at the Academy will greatly advance your chances for acceptance.

 The application due date has passed.
 We will reach out to each candidate personally in late April with the results.